Devansh12082006/ISIC_SkinCancer_Detection/README.md

 - **EDA_ISIC**
   - Performed basic **Exploratory Data Analysis (EDA)** to understand the dataset structure, distribution of classes, and key statistical insights.
+  - ## License

+This project is licensed under the MIT License.